pubnub/workshop-raspberrypi/examples-nodejs/motion.md

 PIR sensors sense motion, and are able to detect a change in infrared radiation levels of their detection zone (e.g. when a cat enters a room).

-Let's try using a PIR sensor with PubNub to send the realtime data of motions around the sensor!
+Let's try using a PIR sensor with PubNub to send the realtime data of motions around the world!

 ![image](../images/PIR/pir-fullview.jpg)